crisperdue/prooftoys-site/content/mission.md

 **Q:** *Is Prooftoys or its logic really that unique?*

+**A:** Well, yes and no.  A number of textbooks present logic, but almost always limited to propositional logic or first-order logic.

+By contrast with first-order logic, simple type theory expresses ideas about functions, collections, and more simply and directly in the logic.
-**A:** Well, yes and no.  The simple type theory used in Prooftoys has essentially the same theorems as the logics behind "research-grade" proof assistants such based on higher-order logic such as HOL4, HOL Light, Isabelle/HOL, and others.
+Unfortunately, hardly any textbooks present this kind of logic, but it is widely used in "research-grade" proof assistants such as HOL4, HOL Light, Isabelle/HOL, and others.

-Some textbooks present first-order logic.
-In contrast with first-order logic, functions, collections, and quantifiers have natural forms of expression in the language of Prooftoys.
-The system works directly with functions and collections without the need to add set theory.

 **Q:** *My interest is learning about mathematical proof using a textbook such as "The Book of Proof" or similar resource.
-Why should I spend my time learning to use Prooftoys instead of learning from a well thought-out book?*
+Why shouldn't I learn about proof from my well thought-out book?*

 **A:** You may be very happy with your book.
-In fact some of the types of reasoning steps available in Prooftoys are directly inspired by books of this kind.
+In fact, support for reasoning in the style of books of this kind is an important goal for Prooftoys and the proof builder.

 If you are teaching yourself, you may find that Prooftoys helps to "keep you honest", not skipping steps or waving your hands.
-The downside can be that computers and computer implementations of logic are very precise and explicit, so Prooftoys may feel nit-picky about some things.
+The downside can be that computers and computer implementations of logic are very precise and explicit, so Prooftoys may feel nit-picky at times.

 <!--